chrisant996/clink/docs/clink.md

 ## Popup window

-The `clink-popup-complete`, `clink-popup-directories`, and `clink-popup-history` commands show a popup window that lists the available completions, directory history, or command history.
-Here's how it works:
+The `clink-popup-complete`, `clink-popup-directories`, and `clink-popup-history` [Readline commands](#configreadline) show a popup window that lists the available completions, directory history, or command history.
+Here's how they work:

 Key | Description
 :-:|---